luizbgomide/sovereign/spells.md

 #### Impenatrable Dome
 The caster hurls up a magical shield that is impervious to almost all hostile powers.

-Unlike most sorceries, this spell can be cast as an [Instant Action](/combat#instant-action), and immediately creates a transparent bubble of force around the caster with up to a twenty-foot radius.
+Unlike most sorceries, this spell can be cast as an [Instant Action](/combat#instant-action), and immediately creates a transparent bubble of force around the caster with up to a 20ft radius.

 Entities and forces outside the bubble cannot penetrate it, and the interior remains a warm, breathable, safe environment regardless of the exterior.
 Those within the bubble can pass out of it, but they cannot then return within.
 The bubble can be dispelled by appropriate magics, but other enchantments and attacks cannot harm it, nor can magical effects or material objects pass through it from either direction.

 The spell lasts until the caster departs from the bubble.

 #### Maze
-Aimed at a visible point within three hundred feet, the spell affects all creatures except the caster within a ten-foot radius of the target, translating them into a lightless extradimensional maze of endlessly tall obsidian walls.
+Aimed at a visible point within 300ft, the spell affects all creatures except the caster within a 10ft radius of the target, translating them into a lightless extradimensional maze of endlessly tall obsidian walls.

 The maze is infinite, featureless, and empty.
 Transported creatures get a [Mental](/rules#mental) saving throw to end the spell, re-appearing one round after it was cast.
 Those who fail their save get to make an additional attempt once an hour afterwards.
 Creatures with five or fewer HD cannot attempt these saving throws and are trapped forever unless the mage is killed or ends the spell.